-Recent sampling and ionization methods extend mass spectrometry (MS) to many applications, such as investigation of biomolecules, aerosols, explosives, petroleum, and even microorganisms \cite{Peng04}.
-Recent advances towards the miniaturization of mass spectrometers are presented in \cite{Ouya09, Peng11, Guo18}.
-The approaches used consist either in minimizing the RF electronics and the vacuum system, or in using new materials such as polymers or ceramics.
+Recent sampling and ionization methods extend mass spectrometry (MS) to many applications, such as investigation of biomolecules, aerosols \cite{Sue99}, explosives, petroleum and even microorganisms \cite{Peng04}.
+Late advances towards the miniaturization of mass spectrometers are presented in \cite{Ouya09, Peng11, Guo18}.
+The approach used consists either in minimizing the RF electronics and the vacuum system, or in using new materials such as polymers or ceramics.
 One of the challenges in chemical physics lies in the ability to control ion temperatures.
-To achieve this goal low-temperature photoelectron spectroscopy instruments have been developed, aimed at investigating complex anions in the gas phase, including multiply charged ones and molecules \cite{Wang08}.
-Such an experimental setup consists of an electrospray ionization (ESI) source, a 3D Paul trap where ions are laser cooled, a ToF mass spectrometer (MS), and a magnetic-bottle photoelectron analyzer.
-The device allows a good control of the ion temperatures in the $ 10 \div 350 \ K$ range.
+To achieve this goal low-temperature photoelectron spectroscopy instruments are developed, aimed at investigating complex anions in the gas phase, including multiply charged ones and molecules \cite{Wang08}.
+Such an experimental setup consists of an electrospray ionization (ESI) source, a 3D Paul trap where ions are laser cooled, a ToF mass spectrometer (MS) and a magnetic-bottle photoelectron analyzer.
+The device enables a good control of ion temperatures in the $ 10 \div 350 $ K range.